Salilw1999/iesg-whitelabel-grafana/docs/sources/tutorials/grafana-fundamentals/index.md

 1. In **Description**, enter **Migrated user database**.
 1. Click **Save**.

-   Grafana adds your annotation to the graph.
+   IESG adds your annotation to the graph.
 Hover your mouse over the base of the annotation to read the text.

-Grafana also lets you annotate a time interval, with _region annotations_.
+IESG also lets you annotate a time interval, with _region annotations_.

 Add a region annotation: